Ice Safety With Brad Hawthorne

 3. Bring Proper Safety Equipment

-Your equipment list should include: a spud bar or ice chisel for checking thickness as you walk out, a Striker fishing ice suit with Sureflote® that will keep you reliably afloat if you experience the shock of falling through; a throwable PFD; and ice picks to assist in getting out.
+Your equipment list should include a spud bar or ice chisel for checking thickness as you walk out, a Striker fishing ice suit with Sureflote® that will keep you reliably afloat if you experience the shock of falling through, a throwable PFD, and ice picks to assist in getting out.
 Take the time to invest in the safety essentials.
-Hopefully, you won’t need to rely on them, but you won't regret having them if you get into a dangerous situation,” suggests Brad.
+Hopefully, you won’t need to rely on them, but you won't regret having them if you get into a dangerous situation.

 4. Don't Go Out Alone